fusebit/everyauth-express/docs/hubspot.md

 # HubSpot

-EveryAuth is the easiest way to call HubSpot APIs from your app without learning OAuth.
+EveryAuth is the easiest way for your app to access HubSpot APIs.
 Make sure to follow the [EveryAuth setup instructions](../README.md) before adding HubSpot support to your app.

 ## Authorize access to HubSpot